Netflix’s solid 4Q eclipsed by projected slowing US growth

 Netflix had a negative cash flow of $1.3 billion in fourth quarter, bringing its total for all of 2018 to a negative $3 billion.

-The Los Gatos, California, company expects burn through another $3 billion this year as it continues to spend heavily for the rights to acclaimed series, such as “Stranger Things,” and popular movies, including the recently released “Bird Box,” which the company said has been watched by 80 million households since its Dec.
+The Los Gatos, California, company expects burn through another $3 billion this year as it continues to spend heavily for the rights to popular programming, such as the film “Bird Box,” which the company said has been watched by 80 million households since its Dec.
 21 debut on the streaming service.

 Netflix also released other insights into how many people are watching its service.
 That’s a departure for a service that has fiercely guarded the data it regards it as a competitive advantage that helps guide its decision on the types of entertainment likely to resonate with its audience.
 The change could be an attempt to reassure investors that its free-spending ways are paying off.